gbraad/mscrolls-brahman/zxnext_magnetic/games/corrupt/README.md

 ### Spectrum Next

-1. On your PC, unpack the downloaded ZIP file corrupt.zip in the root directory of an SD card containing the Spectrum Next firmware.
+1. On your PC, unpack the downloaded ZIP file corrupt.zip on an SD card containing the Spectrum Next firmware.
 The *.md and *.bat files are not needed and can be skipped.

 2. Insert the SD card in your Spectrum Next computer and start it.